Coloboma: Cause

 Coloboma can be associated with a mutation in the PAX2 gene.
 Eye abnormalities have been shown to occur in over 90% of children with fetal alcohol syndrome.

-Diagnosis and treatment
+Diagnosis

 Typically a coloboma appears oval- or comet-shaped with round end towards the centre.
 There may be a few vessels (retinal or choroidal) at the edges.
 The surface may have irregular depression.

+Treatment

 Coloboma of the iris may be treated in a number of ways.
 A simple cosmetic solution is a specialized cosmetic contact lens with an artificial pupil aperture.
 Surgical repair of the iris defect is also possible.
 Surgeons can close the defect by stitching in some cases.
 Vision can be improved with glasses, contact lenses or even laser eye surgery but may be limited if the retina is affected or there is amblyopia.